 RDS: The Idiot Tax

-We’re moving off the cloud.
+We’re off the cloud.
 Goodbye!

 Absurd Pricing